 If you leave HPE prior to retirement, you can continue to receive the medical, dental, and vision options you have in place on your last day of work through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Benefits can generally continue for up to 18 months.
 Each benefit—medical, dental, and vision—is a separate COBRA election.
 However, if you’re eligible for Medicare, you cannot enroll in COBRA for medical coverage.
 If you’re participating in the Health Care Flexible Spending Account, you can also elect to continue making after-tax contributions through the remainder of the calendar year if you wish to cover expenses incurred after you terminate.

 You can only extend coverage options that are in place when you leave.
-Then, during the annual enrollment period, you can select different options consistent with enrollment opportunities offered to active employees (except re-enrolling in the Health Care Flexible Spending Account).
+Then, during the annual enrollment period, you can select different options consistent with enrollment opportunities offered to active team members (except re-enrolling in the Health Care Flexible Spending Account).
 You can also make certain changes in coverage during the year if you have a qualified status change.

 When you continue coverage under COBRA, you generally pay the full cost of coverage plus a 2% administrative fee.